 Sir Richard Hotham

-Find out more of the history of early Bognor, when Sir Richard Hotham came to Bognor and created a seaside resort.
+Find out more of the early history of Bognor, when Sir Richard Hotham came here to create a seaside resort.
 See the model of Hotham Park House, which still stands in Hotham Park.
-Read how in 1929 after King George V convalesced at Craigweil House, Bognor was bestowed with the suffix ‘Regis’.
+Read how in 1929, after King George V convalesced at Craigweil House, Bognor was bestowed with the royal suffix ‘Regis’.

 Come and see Mary Wheatland – Bognor’s Famous Bathing Lady.

 For those who have nostalgic memories of the theatres in Bognor Regis, see the scale model of the Esplanade Theatre, which stood where the skate park now stands just down the road from the Museum.

 Have you found any of the Blue Plaques around the town?
 Find out about the many famous people that have lived in Bognor.

 If you're interested in buses and / or Art Deco, you will love our model of the Southdowns Bus Station, which once dominated the High Street.